notsure2/linux-vpn-bridge/README.md

 ### General purpose VPN and proxy bridge

-This is a series of scripts that bridge a server VPN to another VPN connection.
-For example, a private VPS to a commercial VPN provider.
+This is a series of scripts that bridge a server VPN or proxy (eg: shadowsocks) to another VPN connection (eg: your private VPS to a commercial VPN provider).
 This is useful because most VPS providers will block or kick you if you use your VPS VPN for P2P.

 1. Clone repo to `/etc/vpn-bridge`
 2. Copy bridge.env.example to bridge.env